michellebaker1129/06-weather-dashboard/README.md

-don't show the same city more than once the buttons are persistent (show the locations we have already searched for (local storage)) we will use multiple api calls ask for lat and long first use that response for next call User Story
+don't show the same city more than once the buttons are persistent (show the locations we have already searched for (local storage))

-AS a freelance web developer
-I WANT to generate a simple logo for my projects
-SO THAT I don't have to pay a graphic designer
+use that response for next call User Story

 // hard code in some buttons OR make buttons from local storage